-It is finally time to begin mentioning Christmas (even though I did actually mention this word a few weeks ago in this post), and normally just the thought of Christmas should bring joy and happiness.
-However, this year has been difficult and may be even more so with people losing their jobs or finances being more all over the place.
+Anyway, it is finally time to begin mentioning Christmas (even though I did actually mention this word in this post), and think about how to budget for Christmas.
+Normally just the thought of Christmas should bring joy and happiness.
+However, these past years have been difficult and may be even more so with people losing their jobs or finances being more all over the place.

-I also just want to remind you that Christmas should be just enjoying the company of those around you (which I am aware is going to be extremely difficult this year), and please do not worry about buying countless amounts of gifts.
+I also just want to remind you that Christmas should be just enjoying the company of those around you, and please do not worry about buying countless amounts of gifts.
 We should all just appreciate each other more and get out of our heads that we need “presents”.
 At the end of the day it’s the memories that we will remember the most.

 If you are worried or need some extra support then please don’t be afraid to ask for help.
 Mind are a brilliant Charity and do amazing things in regards of Mental Health.
 So if you need support head onto their website and they have loads of information for you.